PacificBiosciences/barcoding/docs/faq/isoseq.md

     demux.primer_5p--sample_brain_3p.bam
     demux.primer_5p--sample_liver_3p.bam
 ```
+The order of the output bam file name suffix is based on the order of the primers in the input fasta.
+To guarantee file names be consistently labeled `demux.{prefix}.primer_5p--primer_3p.bam`, ensure the input fasta is in the order 5' to 3'.

 Those options are very conservative to remove any spurious and ambiguous
 calls, in order to guarantee that only proper asymmetric (barcoded) primer